btolooshams/btolooshams/README.md

 I am a postdoc at AI for Science Lab at the Caltech.
 I got my PhD from Harvard University.

-I code to understand biological intelligence to design new artificial intelligent systems.
+I code to understand biological intelligence and design new artificial intelligent systems.